alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Let us approach the matter from a different perspective: just how many trees do we need?
+We will do a [Fermi estimation](/2023/climate-change-solutions#fermi-estimation), which should give us an approximate solution
+(or technically, the right order of magnitude).

 We will divide the problem into three simpler steps: find out total excess carbon in the atmosphere `T(C)`,